 Sometimes you know why a wheel was damaged: a pothole, a crash.
 Sometimes, you don't -- usually there was an invisible problem with spoke tension.
 An ounce of prevention is worth a pound of cure, as the saying goes.
 Spin each wheel and check that it is true; also pull pairs of spokes against each other to check whether any are loose.
 This is a good way to get familiar with any wheel that is new to you, and to forestall problems.
 It is normal for the spokes on the shallower side of a dished wheel to be looser than the others -- but the spoke tension should be more-or-less even on each side.

 If a spoke broke, or if the wheel got bent, the spokes are still in the same adjustment as they were before.
 Replacing the broken spoke will often bring a wheel back into true.
 Restoring a bent rim is much easier if you start by leaving the spokes as they are, as a guide.

 You need the replacement spoke, a spoke wrench and tire-changing tools.
 Long-distance bicycle tourists generally carry spare spokes.
 Every cyclist, other than racers in competition, should be carrying a pump and tire levers.
-If the broken spoke is on the right side of the rear wheel, you need either to be carrying special Kevlar spokes, or -- unless the right rear hub flange is accessible from both sides -- a tool to remove your bicycle's cassette lockring or freewheel so you can install an ordinary spoke.
+If the broken spoke is on the right side of the rear wheel, you need either to be carrying special Kevlar or headless spokes, or -- unless the right rear hub flange is accessible to thread a spole through -- a tool to remove your bicycle's cassette lockring or freewheel so you can install an ordinary spoke.